privateprep/coding-space-website/src/pages/programs/girlcode-program.md

 title: The GirlCode Program
 titleColor: "#264548"
 seo:
-  title: GirlCode Program
+  title: The GirlCode Program
-  description: >
+  description: Our welcoming and inclusive GirlCode program provides a safe and
-    The Coding Space is committed to being a part of the solution by providing mentorship, opportunities for growth, and equitable access to girls, women, transgender people, gender non-conforming people, and non-binary people.
+    supportive space for female-identifying coders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.
 heroImage:
   image: /img/tcs-header.png
-  alt: Accessibility name
+  alt: Header IMage
 pageBuilder:
   - type: textAndImageBlock
     buttons: